schoolhouse-io/colmena-realworld-example-app/README.md

 Don't worry, we're not here to create any new buzzword and you don't need to learn the name _Colmena_.

 This is just a combination of other people's ideas and our own.
-We want to share these ideas with the community because after applying them for serveral years to our codebase, we have found them extremely valuable and practical.
+We want to share these ideas with the community because after applying them for serveral years to our codebases, we have found them extremely valuable and practical.

 We want to keep this README short and to-the-point, but we're publishing a series of articles diving into the background and analyzing some of the decisions we made and their impact in our codebase: